 Course dates and times

-If you are unable to attend the above advertised date(s), please email us to enquire about future opportunities and to be put on the waiting list.
+If you are unable to attend the above advertised date(s) (or there aren't any), please email us to enquire about future opportunities and to be put on the waiting list.

 You can access the Skype documentation via Moodle.
 Any member of staff or postgraduate student can access this and learn at their own pace.